Child Care Business Plan Template

 • What milestones have you achieved to date?
 Milestones could include sales goals you’ve reached, new program offerings, etc.

 • Your legal structure.
 Are you incorporated as an S-Corp?
-An LLC?
-A sole proprietorship?
-Explain your legal structure here.
+A Limited Liability Company?
+A sole proprietor?
+Explain your business structure here.

-Quickly and easily complete your Child Care business plan with Growthink’s Ultimate Child Care Business Plan Template and complete your plan and financial model in just hours.
+Quickly and easily complete your childcare business plan with Growthink’s Ultimate Child Care Business Plan Template and complete your plan and financial model in just hours.

 Industry Analysis